This set outs in broad terms the approach taken by NGPTP when we become aware of a trainer who may be in need of support.

 - A meeting or contact with other relevant parties, e.g. a co-trainer

 - Sight of the trainer held record to see how well this reflects the situation

-- Review of the trainee’s ePortfolio to assess trainee and trainer input to it
+- Review of the doctor in trainings ePortfolio to assess trainee and trainer input to it